xbcsmith/epr-workshop/05-epr-service/04-cli.md

 By posting the `foo` event to the first receiver and `bar` to the second receiver we trigger the receiver group message to fire.
 We should be able to see the message in the redpanda UI and in the event queue.

+## Generating Events from files with the CLI